 This is the web site of Excalibur Community Fencing Club, located in Beaconsfield in the south west metropolitan area of Perth, Western Australia.
-The club meets three times a week during the school term and has members spanning the primary school to older adult age range.
+The club meets four times a week during the school term and has members spanning the primary school to older adult age range.
+Excalibur is the most successful fencing club in Western Australia, with its fencers consistently winning more State Championships and medals at National level than any other club.

 Tuesday 7:00 – 9:00 PM